Ipstenu/varnish-http-purge/readme.txt

 Stable tag: 4.3.0
 Requires PHP: 5.6

-Automatically empty a Varnish Cache when content on your site is modified.
+Automatically empty Varnish Cache when content on your site is modified.

 == Description ==

-Varnish HTTP Purge sends a request to delete the cached data of a page or post every time it it modified.
+Varnish HTTP Purge sends a request to delete (aka flush) the cached data of a page or post every time it it modified.
 This happens when updating, publishing, commenting on, or deleting an post, and when changing themes.

 <a href="https://www.varnish-cache.org/">Varnish</a> is a web application accelerator also known as a caching HTTP reverse proxy.
 You install it in front of any server that speaks HTTP and configure it to cache the contents.
 This plugin <em>does not</em> install Varnish for you, nor will it configure Varnish for WordPress.